Vast Horizon Help Files

 profile: basic writing information

-While we do not require you to write a profile, it is a necessary step with some aspects of this game.
-These include, but are not limited to, a particular conversation with a scientist.
+While we do not require you to write a profile, it is a necessary step with other aspects of this game.
+These include, but are not limited to, a particular conversation with a scientist, and entry into certain ship shops.

 You can be given a reward for completing this profile.